huntse/uncarved/content/articles/foaf.md

 +++
 title = "Foaf in n3"
-last_modified = "2009-06-13T13:18:59Z"
+description = "Having got started with n3 I made myself a foaf file using it" last_modified = "2009-06-13T13:18:59Z"
 +++
-# Foaf in n3

-## Having got started with n3 I made myself a foaf file using it

 So now I've [started][5] with [6]notation3 I am itching for places to use it.
 For this reason I decided to make myself a [foaf][7] file.
 Happily,